protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/style.md

 linkTitle: "Style Guide"
 no_list: "true"
 type: docs
+description: "This topic provides direction for how best to stucture your proto definitions."
 ---

 This document provides a style guide for `.proto` files.
 By following these